coltonlloyd/OptAux/README.md

    - This will make community models based on the two ME-models described as well as community model with all k<sub>eff</sub>s set to 65 s<sup>-1</sup>.

-2. All of the simulations needed to reproduce Figure 8 can then be ran with:
+2. All of the simulations needed to reproduce Figures 8 and 9 can then be ran with:
 `python run_community_me_sims.py`

    - This code uses python's multiprocessesing functionality with 2 processes